 Work Study Programs are a great way to stay on top of your education and your financial health at the same time!
 There are two types of work study programs that you can be a part of at Hardin-Simmons.
 You can work on campus at Hardin-Simmons, or at one of our off-campus jobs available through the federal/state work-study program.

 Both programs are designed to help undergrad and grad students with financial needs.
 This gives you an opportunity to have a part-time job earning money to help with your educational expenses.
 Students must complete paperwork with the Payroll Office and may work a maximum of 19 hours/week during fall and spring.
 During the summer that number increases to 29 hours/week.
-It is important to know that you must be a full-time student to be eligible.
+It is important to know that you must be registered in classes in the fall and/or spring at Hardin-Simmons to be eligible.
 However, you can begin the summer before a fall semester if you are already enrolled!

 Every one of our students is eligible to work on campus.
 Besides earning a wage, this opportunity will help you gain valuable professional experience, and allow you to work with faculty and staff!
 One bonus about an on-campus job is that your supervisor understands and supports you being a student.
 Your supervisor can offer flexibility and scheduling that another employer might not.